batect/batect/ROADMAP.md

 * make configuration-related error messages clearer and remove exception class names etc.
 * test against a variety of Docker versions (eg. earliest supported version and latest)
 * use batect to build batect (self-hosting)
+* only deploy docs on release, not on every build
+* switch to [MockK](https://github.com/oleksiyp/mockk) - Kotlin specific library with clearer upgrade path to Kotlin/Native
 * move to Kotlin/Native
   * Why?
 Don't want to require users to install a JVM to use batect, also want to remove as much overhead as possible

-### Things that would have to be changed when moving to Kotlin/Native
+#### Things that would have to be changed when moving to Kotlin/Native
 * would most likely need to replace YAML parsing code (although this would be a good opportunity to simplify it a bit and do more things while parsing the document rather than afterwards)
 * file I/O and path resolution logic
 * process creation / monitoring

-### Things blocking move to Kotlin/Native
+#### Things blocking move to Kotlin/Native
 * unit testing support and associated library
 * file I/O support
 * process creation / monitoring support